 Danny's Story

 Danny joined Watsi on July 25th, 2013.
-Six years ago, Danny joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Danny's most recent donation traveled 8,500 miles to support Nekanisa, an 11-year-old girl from Kenya, to fund angular deformity correction.
+Seven years ago, Danny joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Danny's most recent donation traveled 8,600 miles to support Naw Aye, a 28-year-old refugee from Thailand, to fund a caesarean section so she can welcome a healthy new baby.

 Impact